jevryn07/jevryn07.github.io/_posts/2026-09-05-active-directory-detection-lab.md

 ```

 filtered further by `EventCode` — e.g. `EventCode=1` for process creation, `EventCode=3` for network connections.
 It's an easy gap to miss: Security logs flowing can make the pipeline look "done" while Sysmon is silently not being collected at all.

-## Cloud Extension: Microsoft Sentinel

-To round out the lab with cloud-native SIEM experience, I stood up a parallel **Microsoft Sentinel** environment:

-- Integrated **Microsoft Entra ID** sign-in logs via a **Log Analytics Workspace**.
-- Wrote **KQL (Kusto Query Language)** detection rules targeting suspicious login patterns and credential access behavior, including:
-  - **MITRE ATT&CK T1212** — Exploitation for Credential Access
-- Configured **analytic rules** in Azure with automated alert triggers, so matching log patterns generate an actual alert rather than requiring a manual search.

-This gave hands-on exposure to a modern, cloud-based SIEM stack (Sentinel + Entra ID + Log Analytics) alongside the on-prem Splunk setup, which reflects how a lot of real-world environments are hybrid.

 ## What's Next